JohnCoene/javascript-for-r/_book/7-03-webpack-packer.md

 - Shiny extensions with `scaffold_extension`
 - Golem applications with `scaffold_golem`

-This gives a few powerful function that (almost) all of the job of correctly setting up webpack for the project you are working on.
-These will configure the project as necessary depending on the scaffold you lay down and the context, whether it is a bare package, a golem application, a package with an existing scaffold, etc.
+This gives a few powerful functions that (almost) all of the job of correctly setting up webpack for your project.
+These will configure the project as necessary depending on the scaffold you lay down and the context, whether it is a basic package, a golem application, a package with an existing scaffold, etc.

 With some variation that will be explored in the coming sections, packer's `scaffold` functions generally do the following: